joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 - Lambda function - macielflab-transformationFunction - this function will transform the classification job findings to update the LFTag values.
 - Step Function State Machine - macielflab-macieFindingOrchestration - an empty state machine to be configured.

-1. Download the "macielflab-template.json" CloudFormation template from here.
+1. Download the "macielflab-template.json" CloudFormation template from :[CloudFormation Template](scripts/macielflab-template.json).
 2. Navigate to CloudFormation in the AWS Management Console.
 3. Click "Create stack"
 4. Select "Upload a template file", then "Choose file".
 Navigate to and select the "macielflab-template.json" JSON template you downloaded.
 Click "Next".